A dropped kerb or vehicle crossover is a slope built from the road to your gateway to make it easier to drive your vehicle in.

 You should also attach a drawing that clearly shows the exact position of the proposed dropped kerb so that our engineer can accurately assess your request.
 The drawing does not have to be to scale.

-On receipt of your written application, our engineer will visit the proposed location of the dropped kerb to grant his approval.
+On receipt of your application, our engineer will visit the proposed location of the dropped kerb to grant his approval.
 He will ensure the proposed dropped kerb will not adversely affect highway safety.

 2. Step 2 - Get planning permission or certificate of lawfulness from the Planning Team